ibm-cloud-docs/account/bp_account.md

 ![Assigning access to trusted profiles](images/trusted-profiles.svg "Assigning access to trusted profiles"){: caption="Assigning access to trusted profiles" caption-side="bottom"}

 You can select only one trusted entity type when you first create a trusted profile.
-You can [Update trusted profiles](/docs/account?topic=account-trusted-profile-update) at any time to add trust relationships with compute resources.
+You can start by [Updating trusted profiles by using the console](/docs/iam?topic=iam-trusted-profile-update&interface=ui#updating-tp-console) at any time to add trust relationships with compute resources.

 You can assign administrator access to everything in an account by creating a trusted profile and assigning two policies to it.
 To create the first policy, select **All Identity and Access enabled services** with the Administrator platform role and Manager service role.
 For the second policy, select **All Account Management services** with the Administrator role assigned.
 Users with the Administrator role can update and remove trusted profile's access and add and remove users from the trusted profile, including other users with the administrator role.